dgmcdona/blog/_posts/2021-9-11-CSAW-CTF-2021-ransomewaRE-Writeup.md

-The next step was to go through the each of the external function calls in the main function and give any of the interesting parameters or return values meaningful names by renaming the variables in Ghidra.
-Sometimes you can avoid searching for documentation by hovering your cursor over the function call, revealing a tooltip box with named parameters.
+The next step was to go through the each of the external function calls in the main function and give any of the interesting parameters or return values meaningful names, instead of the Ghidra defaults.
+For most system library function imports, you can avoid searching for documentation by hovering your cursor over the function call, revealing a tooltip box with named parameters.

 The first thing of interest that happens in the program's `main` function is the initialization of a `_SYSTEMTIME` struct with by the `GetSystemTime` command.
 The day of the week, the month, the day, and the year are then copied from the struct into local variables, each of type `uint` (size: 4 bytes).
 It's important to note the organization of the local time variables in stack memory (seen boxed in red).
+Ignore the `possible_key` variable in the screenshot, as that was actually probably just a stack canary.

 ![Loading the SYSTIME struct]({{ site.baseurl }}/assets/ransomware/systime.png)